atl97853/computer-science-self-learning/06_software_construction_6031/03_testing/03_testing.md

 - Legth is a useful partition, however, since it can interact with the start parameter.
 - Partitioning on even and odd length is also reasonable, because reversing an odd-length substring has different behavior (since it leaves the middle element in place).

+**Extra: Clarification on how the concepts relate to each other:**
+- Test Suites are not directly made from partitions or subdomains:
+  - Test suites are collections of test cases, not partitions or subdomains themselves.
+  - However, test cases are often designed based on partitions and subdomains to ensure comprehensive coverage.
+- Partitions are not necessarily made from subdomains:
+  - Partitions are the broader categories for grouping inputs.
+  - Subdomains are further refinements within a partition to represent specific variations.
+  - A partition might not require subdomains if the category itself is clear-cut (e.g., valid login credentials).
+- Test Cases are not the same as subdomains:
+  - Subdomains define specific variations within a partition.
+  - Test cases use a specific scenario within a subdomain to define the actual inputs, outputs, and steps for testing.
+  - Multiple test cases can be created from a single subdomain to explore different scenarios within that variation.

+## Automated unit testing with JUnit